brianhigh/research-computing/Security_Script.md

 This is not cut and dried.
 While it might be easy to identify a risk such as losing data on a laptop that gets stolen, other risks might be less tangible yet important.
 For example, what if the lost data on that laptop leads to the cancellation of a project or an unsuccessful grant renewal?

 Paradoxically an asset can be a risk.
 For example think about the very bright data analyst you hired for the project and who is the only person in the project who truly understands some of your statistical methods.
-They are an asset to the project until they take a new, highly paid position in Paris.
+The data analyst is a great asset to the project until they take a new, highly-paid position in Paris.
 In impersonal terms, they were always a risk really.

 One risk is that you could spend too much time on risk assessment!